danwing/cidfi/draft-wing-cidfi.md

  * the client sends the certificate fingerprints of the authorized network element(s) to the server, which were obtained in {{client-authorizes}}.

+TODO: specify the encoding of the above information.

 ## Client Requests Network Element Participation